 The connection between the Hindu Brahmin caste and the R1a genetic haplogroup is unmistakable; to give it meaning we must briefly review the distribution of relevant haplogroups.
 The H and L haplogroups are ancient and specific to India.
 C and F* haplogroups are widespread in Asia and even more ancient.
 O2a and O3 are somewhat more recent haplogroups, widespread in Asia, with O3 related specifically to recent Sino-Tibetan intrusions.
 J2 is the haplogroup of the early Fertile-Crescent farmers; details of how it got to India are conjectural, but the caste distinction between J2a and J2b suggests there might have been at least two unrelated migrations.
 G2 is a slightly mysterious haplogroup, conjectured to have originated near Pakistan about 20,000 years ago, and which is now most common in secluded regions like the Caucasus and Sardinia.

 This leaves the R haplogroup, perhaps the most interesting and important of all Y-chromosome types.
 Its main subtype, R1, is associated with Cro-Magnon Man, who migrated from Central Asia to Europe about 35,000 years ago.
 There are five subgroups of R; these are R*, a rarish type noted for a (small) occurrence among Australian aborigines; R2, a rarish type with a distribution not unlike G2; R1b*, a rarish type with an African presence strongest in the Cameroons and among Chadic-language speakers; R1b1, which dominates Western Europe; and our focus, R1a.
-Before continuing, observe that R1 and R2 probably separated at least 25,000 years ago, traveling West and South respectively.
+Before continuing, observe that R1 and R2 separated 25-35,000 years ago, traveling North and South respectively.
 It would be a gross misconception to treat the R1a and R2 groups of South Asia as sibling.

 Any map of Y-chromosome haplogroup distributions will show that R1a is now primarily associated with the Slavic people of Eastern and Central Europe, along with some of their immediate neighbors like Balts and Magyars.
 (There is also an unexplained R1a presence in Norway, which projects to Iceland and northern Britain as the so-called "Viking" gene.)
 R1a also has a strong presence among Iranian peoples, though doubtless the haplogroup frequency was diluted as Iranians migrated from their homeland (the present Slavic domain).
 And finally, it has an unusually strong prevalence in South Asia, especially among the Brahmins of Northern India.